emberjs/rfcs/text/0585-improved-ember-registry-apis.md

 - The new API will be introduced in a minor release as normal, *without* introducing the deprecation warning for the microsyntax-based design, and *including* the two codemods required for this API change: one for all Ember users, and one for TypeScript users (see [**Proposed Type Definitions**](#proposed-type-definitions) in the [**TypeScript Appendix**](#appendix-typescript) below.)

 - After *at least* one minor version, the deprecation message will be introduced.
-This will give addons time to adopt the new API *before* requiring
+This will give addons time to adopt the new API *before* their consumers start experience deprecation noise from addon usage.

 For Ember only: